Differences between Iberian Ham and Iberian Shoulder: The Definitive Guide for the Discerning Consumer

 Flavor and Texture: A Different Sensory Experience

-The anatomical differences translate into nuances of flavor and texture. texture that distinguishes Iberian ham from Iberian shoulder.
+The anatomical differences translate into nuances of flavor and texture that distinguish Iberian ham from Iberian shoulder.

 Iberian Ham